kathysledge/smig/docs/schema-reference/sequences.md

 Sequences are fast but require database roundtrips.
 For extremely high volume:
 - Use `cache()` to preallocate numbers
-- Consider UUIDs if strict sequence isn't required
+- Consider UUIDs if strict sequence isn’t required

 ### Uniqueness